 Fact: NATO's missile defence system is not designed or directed against Russia.
 It does not pose a threat to Russia's strategic deterrent.

-As already explained by NATO Deputy Secretary General Alexander Vershbow, geography and physics make it impossible for the NATO system to shoot down Russian intercontinental missiles from NATO sites in Romania or Poland.
-Their capabilities are too limited, their planned numbers too few, and their locations too far south or too close to Russia to do so.
+As already explained by NATO Secretary General Jens Stoltenberg, geography and physics make it impossible for the NATO system to shoot down Russian intercontinental missiles from NATO sites in Romania or Poland.
+The interceptors are too few, and located too far south or too close to Russia, to be able to do so.
+They are designed to tackle threats from outside the Euro-Atlantic area.